Geographic Spines in the 2020 Census Disclosure Avoidance System: Differential Privacy

 and right multiplying $Q$ by the vector of histogram cell counts of a database provides the CENRACE $\times$ VOTINGAGE query group answers.
 More generally, the query matrix of a given query group is defined as a matrix that can be written as a series of Kronecker products of identity matrices and row vectors of ones.
-Note that this definition encompasses cases in which each of these Kronecker factors are all either row vectors of ones or are all identity matrices.
+Note that this definition encompasses cases in which each of these Kronecker factors are all either row vectors of ones, \textit{i.e.}, the total population query group matrix, or are all identity matrices, \textit{i.e.}, the detailed cell query group matrix.

-One of the inputs of the TDA are either the proportions of PLB, when pure DP primitive mechanisms are used, or proportions of $\rho,$ when approximate DP primitive mechanisms are used, to allocate to each query for a given geolevel.
-The following lemma uses this notational convention, while only considering either a single geounit, to provide the $\epsilon$--DP and $\rho$--zCDP privacy guarantees of releasing the output of the primitive mechanisms of this geounit.\footnote{Alternatively, for datasets that contain an attribute identifying each respondent's geounit for a given geolevel, this theorem can also be used to provide the privacy guarantees of releasing the output of all of the primitive DP mechanisms for the geolevel.
+One of the inputs of the DAS is the proportion of PLB allocated to each query $i$ of a given geolevel, which we denote by $\queryprop_i\in \rr_{++}.$ The following lemma uses this notational convention, while only considering a single geounit, to provide the $\epsilon$--DP and $\rho$--zCDP privacy guarantees of releasing the output of the implementing mechanisms of this geounit.\footnote{Alternatively, for datasets that contain an attribute identifying each respondent's geounit for a given geolevel, this theorem can also be used to provide the privacy guarantees of releasing the output of all of the implementing DP mechanisms for the geolevel.
 However, depending on how the operation of bypassing geounits is defined, this can be less straightforward in the case of the optimized spine because there may be respondents in the dataset that are not included in any geounit in the geolevel.
-This alternative interpretation of the Lemma will be discussed in more detail in Sections \ref{def_spine}, and the operation of bypassing geounits will be defined in \ref{bypassing}.} This will be used in the next section to provide the privacy guarantees of the TDA when either the conventional spine or the AIAN spine is used.
+This alternative interpretation of the Lemma is discussed in more detail in Sections \ref{def_spine}, and the operation of bypassing geounits is defined in \ref{bypassing}.} This is used in the next section to provide the privacy guarantees of the DAS when either the conventional spine or an AIAN spine is used.
+Note that this lemma also makes use of a notational convention that we use throughout the rest of the paper; the histogram of detailed cell counts computed on the confidential dataset $x\in \dat^d$ is denoted by $\boldsymbol{x}.$